ramonfontes/wireless-mesh-book/mesh.md

 ```

-In addition to create the network topology described above, the script will also automatically create an wireless mesh network interface for the stations.
+In addition to create the network topology illustrated above, the script will also automatically create an wireless mesh network interface for the stations.
 The wireless mesh interface is created by iw is a virtual interface that was created from the wireless physical interface.
-As we can see below there are two wireless network interfaces named \texttt{sta1-wlan0} and \texttt{sta1-mp0}.
+As we can see below there are two wireless network interfaces named **sta1-wlan0** and **sta1-mp0**.
 The wlan interface is the physical interface and it is down.
-On the other hand, the \texttt{mp} (mesh point) interface is up and working as mesh point.
+On the other hand, the **mp** (mesh point) interface is up and working as mesh point.

 ```
 mininet-wifi> sta1 iwconfig